Blocks Overview

 Sitewide Dots

-When you build your home page, you'll see as many as 18 dots, depending on the design you selected in Site Designer.
+When you build your home page, you'll see as many as 18 dots, depending on the template you selected in Site Designer.

 When you drag blocks (Headline, Text, Raw HTML, etc.) to one of these dots, the dot becomes a Sitewide Dot.
 This turns everything inside into common content in that location, on every existing and future page of your site.